TechFranc/codebase-genius/README.md

 **Made with ❤️ by Codebase Genius**

-For questions or issues, please check the troubleshooting section or review the assignment documentation.
+For questions or issues, please check the troubleshooting section.